Layr-Labs/eigenlayer-middleware/README.md

 For shadowy super-coders:
 * The most up-to-date technical documentation can be found in [/docs](/docs).
 * To get an idea of how users interact with these contracts, check out the integration tests: [/test/integration](./test/integration)
-* To explore the EigenLayer core contracts, check out the core repo technical docs [here][core-docs-m2].
+* To explore the EigenLayer core contracts, check out the core repo technical docs [here][core-docs-dev].

 ## Building and Running Tests